 Roasted eggplant salad made Turkish style is one of my favorite ways to use eggplant.
 It's traditionally eaten as a cold starter, or 'meze,' but it also works as an appetizer dip.
 Eggplant salad has only three main ingredients, but it's quite time-consuming to prepare.
 Roasting the eggplants takes the most time, but it's worth it.

-- 3 or 4 large globe eggplants
+3 to 4 large globe eggplants

-- 4 to 5 tablespoons extra virgin olive oil
+4 to 5 tablespoons extra-virgin olive oil

-- 1 or 2 cloves garlic, crushed (optional)
+1 to 2 cloves garlic, crushed, optional

-- Once you've extracted the flesh and discarded the skin and seeds, use it right away.
+Roast your eggplants on the grill, and remove the pulp.
+Once you've extracted the flesh and discarded the skin and seeds, use it right away.
 If not, let the pulp sit in a bowl with some water and lemon juice in it.
 This prevents the eggplant from darkening.

-- Put your eggplant into a fine wire strainer and squeeze out any excess liquid.
+Put your eggplant into a fine wire strainer, and squeeze out any excess liquid.
 Transfer the pulp to a mixing bowl.

-- Add the olive oil, salt, pepper and optional crushed garlic.
+Add the olive oil, salt, pepper, and optional crushed garlic.

-- With a fork, whip the mixture until it becomes homogenous, light and fluffy with no large chunks or strings of eggplant.
+With a fork, whip the mixture until it becomes homogenous, light, and fluffy with no large chunks or strings of eggplant.
 This can take awhile.
 You may have to take several breaks in between to rest your arm.

-- Once the puree is ready, you can gently stir in your optional mayonnaise or yogurt.
+Once the puree is ready, you can gently stir in your optional mayonnaise or yogurt.
 Chill before serving.

-The traditional way to eat eggplant salad is straight up as an appetizer or salad.
-It's also delicious spread on crunchy crackers, melba toast or toasted bread.
+- The traditional way to eat eggplant salad is straight up as an appetizer or salad.
+It's also delicious spread on crunchy crackers, melba toast, or toasted bread.